mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ## The API

-The best current documentation on the MCS API is the internals documentation [here](https://github.com/anthofflab/Mimi.jl/blob/tutorials/docs/src/internals/montecarlo.md), which provides a working and informal description of the Monte Carlo Simulation support of Mimi.
-This file should be used in conjunction with the examples below for details, as it includes more advanced options such as non-stochastic scenarios and running multiple models.
+The best current documentation on the MCS API is the internals documentation [here](https://github.com/anthofflab/Mimi.jl/blob/master/docs/src/internals/montecarlo.md), which provides a working and informal description of the Monte Carlo Simulation support of Mimi.
+This file should be used in conjunction with the examples below for details, since the documentation covers more advanced options such as non-stochastic scenarios and running multiple models, which are not yet included in this tutorial.

 ## Two-Region Model Example